When Does Multi-Agent Collaboration Help? An Entropy Perspective: Introduction

 \section{Introduction}

-Multi-agent systems (MAS), with each agent built upon large language models (LLMs), are broadly applied in diverse domains~\citep{mas-debate-icml23,metagpt-iclr23,agentbench-arxiv23,balrog-arxiv24,theagentcompany-arxiv24,mas-collaboration-neurips25} and even regarded as the only choice for problem-solving~\citep{agent-forest-arxiv24}.
+Multi-agent systems (MAS), with each agent built upon large language models (LLMs), are broadly applied in diverse domains~\citep{mas-debate-icml23,metagpt-iclr23,agentbench-iclr24,balrog-iclr25,mas-collaboration-neurips25} and even regarded as the only choice for problem-solving~\citep{agent-forest-arxiv24}.
 However, it remains largely unexplored whether MAS, particularly those built upon open-source LLMs, can outperform their single-agent counterparts, and what underlies their effectiveness.

-Existing literature has observed that single-agent systems (SAS) can match or even surpass MAS on certain tasks~\citep{sas-or-mas-arxiv25,single-agent-skills-arxiv26}, and the failures of MAS often stem from communication breakdowns, inter-agent misalignment, and insufficient verification~\citep{why-mas-fail-arxiv25}.
+Existing work has observed that single-agent systems (SAS) can match or even surpass MAS on certain tasks~\citep{sas-or-mas-arxiv25,sas-outperform-mas-token-budget-arxiv26}, and the failures of MAS often stem from communication breakdowns, inter-agent misalignment, and insufficient verification~\citep{why-mas-fail-neurips25}.
 In particular, recent work establishes scaling principles for MAS through quantitative analysis~\citep{science-of-scaling-mas-arxiv25}.
 However, these studies are primarily conditioned on simple metrics such as accuracy, latency, and cost without providing a deeper understanding of the underlying mechanisms.

-Meanwhile, alongside these advances, research into the reasoning of agentic LLMs has yielded further progress when uncertainty is incorporated into the analysis.
-By focusing exclusively on entropy, prior work has progressed from analyzing its role in reinforcement learning (RL)~\citep{entropy-mechanism-arxiv25,steer-arxiv25} to developing RL training algorithms that explicitly leverage entropy to balance exploration and exploitation~\citep{seed-grpo-arxiv25,think-just-enough-arxiv25,entropy-gated-branching-arxiv25,entro-duction-acl25,eas-aaai25,semantic-token-entropy-arxiv25}.
-Notably, even individual observations of correlations between entropy and accuracy have spawned distinct research directions, including entropy regularization~\citep{aer-arxiv25,clip-entropy-neurips25workshop,rethink-entropy-regularization-arxiv25}, advantage shaping~\citep{ettrl-arxiv25,entropy-adv-shaping-aaai25}, and entropy-guided token updates~\citep{80/20rule-neurips25}.
+Entropy has emerged as a key perspective for understanding LLM reasoning, ranging from reinforcement learning (RL) analysis~\citep{entropy-mechanism-neurips25} to training algorithms that balance exploration and exploitation~\citep{entro-duction-acl25,eas-aaai25}.
+Notably, even individual observations of correlations between entropy and accuracy have spurred further research in regularization, advantage shaping, and token updates~\citep{clip-entropy-neurips25workshop,entropy-adv-shaping-aaai25,80/20rule-neurips25}.